ypah-s25/storytelling/info.md

 <p><strong>Ivana Torres</strong><br>
 My name is Ivana Torres and I'm 15 years old.
 I'm an upcoming sophomore and a goal of mine is getting better at writing stories.
 Reading books used to be a big hobby for me and my love for books still stands, although I don't read as frequently as before.
 I hope to end up expanding my knowledge by reading even more and becoming a better writer by the end of it.</p>

+<p><strong>Jordan Smith</strong><br>
+<p></p>Jordan Smith is a rising senior at Metropolitan Business Academy.
+She’s a great enjoyer of all things retro and frilly.
+In her free time, she can be found obsesing over The Beatles, reading a thick book, or watching a fifty year old movie.
+Foolishly, she hopes to be a polymath someday.
+Jordan lives in East Haven and hopes to survive college applications enough to crawl into a four year university in her home state of Connecticut.</p>